Carlisle railway history: Kingmoor Yard

 The return of peace and the enthusiasm of state ownership focused attention on the goods train working at Carlisle.
 The multiple goods stations persisted, and goods wagons passing through Carlisle were remarshalled at least once in the transit at primitive depots not much changed since 1877; in most cases through wagons were tripped between goods yards laid out by the pre-1923 companies.
 30,000 wagons were passing through every week at this period.

 In 1956 funding was allocated for a new integrated marshalling yard at Kingmoor, north of Carlisle.
 Considerable land acquisition—420 acres—took place and in 1959 actual construction started.
 The scheme was to cost £4.5 million, and 56 track miles of sidings were laid out.
 The site was 2 1/2 miles long.
 Separate up and down hump yards were provided and a new power signal box was built, as well as a new motive power depot.

-The marshalling yard was located north of Carlisle on the west (up) side of the main line, and special arrangements were built to route goods trains to and from the yard.
+The marshalling yard was located north of Carlisle on the west (down) side of the main line, and special arrangements were built to route goods trains to and from the yard.

 Quadruple track already existed approaching Rockcliffe, at the north end of the site, and a new flyover was built to carry the up goods line (from the Gretna direction) over the main line to enter the yard.
 The Waverley Route crossed the former Caledonian Railway main line south of the yard, so approaching goods trains on that line were brought to the former Caledonian line over the old Gretna branch.
 This line, from Longtown to Gretna, originally intended to give the NBR access to the G&SWR, had been closed to passenger trains on 8 August 1915 and only carried occasional goods traffic to ordnance depots.
 It was altered to operate in the up direction only, and the north facing connection at Gretna was altered to be south facing, joining at Mossband Junction, from where up Waverly Line goods trains could continue on the up goods line to Kingmoor.

 Southbound trains leaving the new yard entered the Dentonholme route at Caldew Junction, giving access to all southward routes.

 Northbound goods trains could enter the yard by the same route, and could leave it by joining the former Caledonian main line at the north end of Kingmoor yard.
 The access towards the Waverley route was more complex.
 Trains drew southward from the yard to a reversing loop at Stainton Junction, alongside the NBR route; after the engine ran round, the train could proceed directly on the NBR line, crossing the Caledonian main line by the original bridge.

 These works were completed in 1963.